emiridbest/theGoodFaucet/README.md

     Our Commitment: Empowering individuals, one UBI claim at a time.
     Together, we can create a world where financial stability is a reality for all.

-Admin based smart contract faucet with a simple time-out mechanism, it allows an admin to specify the airdrop amount and the timeout.